 Sleep disorders can cause daytime fatigue, irritability, and listlessness — conditions that lead to a variety of problems at work and home.
 Other factors — such as illness, stress, and injury — can alter sleep patterns.

 Sleep disorder medicine is a recognized specialty.
 It has developed in response to the growing recognition of the enormous medical, economic, and social impact of disturbed sleep upon healthy functioning.

-The multidisciplinary team at UPMC Horizon's Regional Center for Sleep Disorders provides comprehensive evaluation and treatment of various disorders, including:
+The multidisciplinary team at the UPMC Horizon Sleep Center provides comprehensive evaluation and treatment of various disorders, including:

-You or your physician can request an initial evaluation at the center by contacting the Regional Center for Sleep Disorders at 724-34SLEEP (724-347-5337).
+You or your physician can request an initial evaluation at the center by contacting the UPMC Horizon Sleep Center at 724-34-SLEEP (724-347-5337).
 The evaluation includes a medical history, sleep history, and brief physical examination to determine if any medical problem exists.